 Challenge 1: A volatile stock market

 This one actually shouldn't surprise anyone these days, notes Whaley.
 "We've seen significant volatility in recent years and many advisors do not expect it to go away in the near future," he says.

 Recommended strategy: Keep your investments well diversified during retirement.
 You generally want some money in typically stable options that you can tap in a down market — such as cash or money-market accounts.
 But to help your money last as long as you live, you may also want some investments, such as equities that have the ability to grow and earn dividends, suggests Whaley.
 Meet regularly with your investment advisor to evaluate whether your retirement investments are allocated properly to match your personal tolerance for risk.

 Maybe you decide to leave your long-time hometown to move closer to your grandchildren.
 Or perhaps your health deteriorates and you must move into an assisted living facility.
 Don't assume you'll be in your current home forever.
 Work with your financial team to plan for various options.

-Your best solution: Whaley says you may need to evaluate the ideal time to sell your home — both to maximize potential profits and to manage any taxes you may end up paying on real estate gains.
+Recommended strategy: Whaley says you may need to evaluate the ideal time to sell your home — both to maximize potential profits and to manage any taxes you may end up paying on real estate gains.
 Keep in mind that if you live in a modestly priced part of the country and then decide to move somewhere with a higher cost of living, you may either have to pay more for a home or make do with a smaller house that matches your budget.
 It's smart to factor possible impacts a change of location may create into your retirement planning.

 Your financial plan for retirement should survive unexpected hits — as long as you build in contingencies, communicate well with family and colleagues, and use insurance when appropriate.